akto-api-security/tests-library/remediation/COMMAND_INJECTION_WITH_ENCODING.md

 ### Step 5: Use of Least Privilege Principle
 Ensure that the code runs with the fewest privileges possible, reducing the potential damage if a command injection occurs.

-### Step 6: Regular Audit and Update
-Keep software, and especially the libraries and components your software depends on, updated to the latest versions, which often include security improvements and patches.